sf-wdi-gaia/resources/meta-skills.md

     2. Stack Overflow and other crowd sourced answers
     3. Blogs

-## How to read a book on programming:
+## How to read a book on programming like a boss:

   1. Read / skim about the author.
 Who is this and why do I care?
   2. Skim the table of contents getting an overview of what its talking about.